vahid2856/Sedrah/README.md

 ## Commands

-- Code linting with `npm run lint:code`
+- Code linting with `npm run lint`

 - Building project and make it ready for deployment with `npm run build`.